water-ghosts/water-ghosts.github.io/_posts/2022-09-06-descriptive-statistics.markdown

     return most_common_value
 ```

-There's an intuitive logic to Mode, since it answers the question "If we picked a data point at random, what's the most likely value we'll get?", but that's the only thing to recommend it.
+There's an intuitive logic to Mode, since it answers the question "If we picked a data point at random, what's the most likely value we'll get?", but that's really its only advantage.
 It's surprisingly awkward to calculate (although this could be streamlined with Python's `collections.counter`, which feels tailor-made for this exact situation), and it's often extremely misleading.
 For example, the series `[1, 1, 996, 997, 998, 999...]` has a mode of 1, perhaps its least useful or interesting feature.

 Mode can also be extremely sensitive to small variations, since it's an all-or-nothing measurement.
 The series `[1, 1, 999.999, 1000]` can see its Mode increase three orders of magnitude if you nudge the third data point.
 If you're working with imprecise floating point math, the Mode might depend on whether this rounds to 1000 or 1000.0000000000001.
 Alternately, the Mode might not change at all, since it's unclear how this definition breaks ties.
-Meanwhile, if your dataset is `[1, 1, 2]`, then nothing you do to that third data point will ever change the Mode.
-Whether it's 2, 2 million, or negative 2 trillion, the Mode will remain fixed at 1.
+Meanwhile, if your dataset is `[1, 1, x]`, then no value of x can ever change the mode, whether it's 1, 2, or 2 trillion.

-In the real world, Mode mostly offers countless ways to lie with statistics.
+Mode can be useful when categorizing numbers where the magnitude and order are irrelevant (e.g. phone numbers, serial numbers, and ID tags).
+But outside of that narrow context, Mode mostly offers countless ways to lie with statistics.
 If you hear someone say "the modal outcome is X", exercise the same caution you would when a salesman extols a used car.
 Clearly, we need something better.

 ### Median